 Fiber revs your metabolism.
 (That's why it's one of the most important nutrients for weight loss.)
 Women who substitute high-fiber grains for refined ones have a higher resting metabolic rate, which means they burn more calories throughout the day, according to research published in the American Journal of Clinical Nutrition.
 This effect is probably due to the increased energy your body has when it gets enough fiber, along with a steady blood sugar level, says study author Susan B. Roberts, a senior scientist at the USDA Human Nutrition Research Center on Aging at Tufts University and the founder of the iDiet weight-loss program.

+If you're packing in a lot of post-workout protein to help build and maintain muscle, fiber can be an important counterbalance, says Dahl.
+Here's why: If you consume too much protein, some of it may not be digested and will instead be broken down by gut bacteria, which creates inflammation-causing compounds, she explains.
 But when you eat enough fiber, the nutrient acts as a deterrent.
 The bacteria break it down instead, which prevents this harmful process.
-For the best results, make sure that at least some of your daily protein comes from plant sources, like beans and peas, that contain plenty of fiber, Dahl says.
+For the best results, make sure that at least some of your daily protein comes from plant sources, such as beans and peas, that contain plenty of fiber, notes Dahl.
 (These vegetarian dinners are high in protein and fiber.)